brimstone/brimstone.github.io/events/2015/03/bsidesatl.md

 - use commercial feeds as "bad data" and try to recreate an attack under your own control
 - know where your A records go
 - monitor unused ip address ranges

+Operationalizing Threat Intelligence
+- goes to cons to "maintain threat situatiinal awareness"
+- iso iso iso
+- more time documenting than anything else
+- policy
+- don't conflate Threat, Vulnerability, and Risk.
+- Threat * Probability * Business Impact = Risk
+- colors are important to management
+- Do I need to stop normal patch policies to patch this vuln?

+Malware Infection Visualized
+-

+Buy The Dip
+-

+Online, No One Knows You're Dead
+-

+Hacking 802.15.4
+-

+The Art of Speaking with Muggles
+-